jaymar921/2dgraphic-utils/README.md

   const spriteType = e.type; // The SpriteType of the clicked Sprite | default: SpriteType.AIR
-  const mouseX = e.mousePosition.x; // The offsetX of the mouse cursor const mouseY = e.mousePosition.y; // The offsetY of the mouse cursor
+  const mouseX = e.mousePosition.x; // The offsetX of the mouse cursor const mouseY = e.mousePosition.y; // The offsetY of the mouse cursor const sprite = e.sprite; // More details about the clicked sprite object

   console.log(`Mouse clicked at position: (${mouseX}, ${mouseY})`);